 Spring’s grape leaves turn hillsides brilliant green, and in fall the vineyards bustle with workers.

 Today, the region boasts some of the most coveted wine grapes anywhere, including To Kalon Vineyard, planted in the 1860s, plus contemporary cult bottlings like Screaming Eagle and Harlan Estate.

 When to visit?
 Each season has its charms.
 Spring’s emerging grape leaves turn hillsides brilliant green, plumed with golden swaths of mustard blossoms.
 Summer warms up with events and festivals (and their attendant crowds), so plan on packed schedules.
-Autumn brings the crush, as vineyards and wineries bustle with workers.
-Winter settles into a cool hush: Insiders know this is a time to snag reservations at Napa Valley’s galaxy of Michelin-starred restaurants, shop for holiday gifts in gaily decorated but quieter towns, and relax in greater intimacy at posh spas.
+Fall brings the crush, as vineyards and wineries bustle with workers.
+Winter settles into a cool hush: Insiders know this is a time to snag reservations at Napa Valley’s galaxy of Michelin-starred restaurants, shop for holiday gifts in gaily decorated but quieter towns and relax in greater intimacy at posh spas.

 As seen on MasterChef Australia.

 If the Napa Valley were a kingdom (and some oenophiles might argue that it is), this storied property in the town of Rutherford would certainly make a dandy home base for the monarchy.
 Originally purchased in the late 1800s for less than $50,000 by Gustave Niebaum, a Finnish sea captain, entrepreneur, and wine connoisseur, the former farmland and orchards now holds some of the region’s most historic wine grapes, as well as a spectacular chateau—all restored to elegant perfection (and opened for fascinating tours and wine tasting) by the current owners, filmmaker Francis Ford Coppola and others in the Coppola clan.